By Bob Weaver

 Jarvis was interviewed about the Orma Theater, for part two of this story.

 Grantsville's best known movie house was the Kanawha Theater on Main Street in the late 30s, which was followed by the Mt.
-Zion Drive-In in 1953, still in operation.
+Zion Drive-In in 1953, no longer in operation.

 I suppose today's crop of kids will treasure their high-tech addicted memories, but I really believe treasured memories are more important because of their scarcity.